Kitty-OX/SOC-Automation-Project/README.md

 ### "In this project, I will set up a Security Operations Center (SOC) automation project (home lab) with <a href="https://www.youtube.com/@MyDFIR">@MyDFIR</a>."

 ## Skills Learned
-- Explore how automation enhances incident response
-- Accelerates threat detection
-- Streamlines SOC workflows.
+- Hands-on experience setting up, configuring, and operating a Security Operations Center (SOC) in a simulated environment
+- Familiarity with open-source tools: Wazuh, Shuffle, and The Hive
+- Practice in Incident Response
+- Threat Intelligence Enrichment

 ## Tools Used
 - Windows 10 Virtual Machine
+- Wazuh Server
-- Wazuh
+- Wazuh Agent
 - Shuffle
 - The-Hive
 - draw.io